ethereum/distributed-validator-specs/README.md

 This specification presents a way to implement Distributed Validator Client software as middleware between the Beacon Node and Validator Client.

 ### Desired Guarantees
+- Safety (against key theft):
+    - The Validator's staking private key is secure unless security is compromised at more than *M* of the *N* Co-Validators.
-- Safety:
+- Safety (against slashing):
     - Under the assumption of an asynchronous network, the Validator is never slashed unless more than 2/3rd of the Co-Validators are Byzantine.
     - Under the assumption of a synchronous network, the Validator is never slashed unless more than 1/3rd of the Co-Validators are Byzantine.
 - No Deadlock: The protocol never ends up in a deadlock state where no progress can be made
 - Liveness: The protocol will eventually produce a new attestation/block, under partially synchronous network

 ### Assumptions
-- This specification assumes [some leader-based consensus protocol](src/dvspec/consensus.py) for the DV nodes to decide on signing upon the same attestation/block.
+- This specification assumes [some leader-based consensus protocol](src/dvspec/consensus.py) for the Co-Validators to decide on signing upon the same attestation/block.
+- We assume the prerequisites for safe operation of the Validator Client, such as an up-to-date anti-slashing database, correct system clock, etc.
 - We disregard the voting on the "correct" Ethereum fork for now - this functionality will be added in a future update.

-### Design Rationale
-- Validity of attestation data must be checked against the slashing DB at the beginning of the consensus process
-- If the consensus process returns an attestation, then the slashing DB must allow it at that time
-- There can only be one consensus process running at any given moment
-- Slashing DB cannot be updated when a consensus process is running
-- Consensus processes for attestation duties must be spawned in increasing order of slot

 ## Spec

+The specifications are organized as follows:
-The distributed validator [specification](src/dvspec/spec.py) defines the behavior of the distributed validator regarding attestation & block production processes.
-It utilizes the [standard Ethereum node interface](src/dvspec/eth_node_interface.py) to communicate with the associated Beacon Node & Validator Client.
+- The [distributed validator specification](src/dvspec/spec.py) defines the behavior of a Co-Validator regarding attestation & block production processes.
+- The [Ethereum node interface](src/dvspec/eth_node_interface.py) describes the interface to communicate with the associated Beacon Node & Validator Client.
+- The [consensus specification](src/dvspec/consensus.py) describes the basic structure for the consensus protocol used between Co-Validators.
+- The [networking specification](src/dvspec/networking.py) defines the required networking logic between Distributed Validator Clients.

 ### Attestation Production Process